commonknowledge/community-climate-justice-archive/README.md

 In comparison to a more traditional database like PostgreSQL, SQLite is also more energy efficient.

+## Deployment

+The archive currently deploys to [GitHub Pages](https://pages.github.com/).

+The deployment process is encapsulated in a [GitHub Action](https://github.com/features/actions), the process of which is in `.github/workflows/deploy.yml`.

 ## Local Development

 At the moment, the only program is `dump-images-from-airtable`, in the `dump-images-from-airtable.go` file.